All Episodes

 You've probably heard all about this now.

-Uh he was he was well, he was walking around somewhere and he ran into some constituent of his.
+He was, well, he was walking around somewhere and he ran into some constituent of his.

-So I've I've had a great relationship.
+No, I've had a great relationship.

 In Delaware, the largest growth in population is Indian Americans moving from India.

-You cannot go to a 7-Eleven or Duncan Donuts unless you have a slight Indian accent.
+You cannot go to a 7-Eleven or a Dunkin' Donuts unless you have a slight Indian accent.

-Not much out there.
+Not much okay.

-Here's from the compassionate, open-minded, tolerant, never bigoted Democrat left Joe Biden, who is now out of the presidential race.
+Here's from the compassionate, open-minded, tolerant, never-bigoted Democrat left Joe Biden, who is now out of the presidential race.

 He doesn't have to worry about it.